3.0 ROUTE AND SUBMIT PROPOSAL

 The following steps are followed in the vetting and processing of proposals

-- Proposal submission form is filled and uploaded through the Dashboard (Add link to the Dashboard)
+- Proposal submission form is filled and uploaded through the Dashboard

 - Draft proposal is uploaded to the Dashboard